Analytic AC conductivities from holography

 \section{Abstract}

 We find exact, analytic solutions of the holographic AC conductivity at arbitrary frequency $\omega$ and temperature $T$, in contrast to previous works where the AC conductivity was analytically obtained usually at small $\omega$ and $T$.
 These solutions enable us to study the analyticity properties of the current-current correlator $G(\omega)$ in detail.
 The first system we study is the AdS$_5$ planar black hole with momentum dissipation, whose extremal limit has an AdS$_2$ factor.
-Then we study an AdS$_4$ Einstein-dilaton system whose special cases are maximal gauged supergravities.
+Then we study AdS$_4$ and AdS$_5$ Einstein-dilaton systems whose special cases are maximal gauged supergravities.
 The solutions show how the poles move and how branch cuts emerge as the temperature varies.
-As a byproduct, we obtain an $R$-current correlator in $\mathcal{N}=4$ super-Yang-Mills theory on a sphere at finite temperature in the large $N$ and strong coupling limit.
+As a by-product, we obtain an R-current correlator in $\mathcal{N}=4$ super-Yang-Mills theory on a sphere at finite temperature in the large $N$ and strong coupling limit.